 Cancer was the last word you wanted to hear.
-With KEYTRUDA + chemotherapy, you have a treatment option that may help fight advanced TNBC, which is when your breast cancer has returned and cannot be removed by surgery or has spread (also known as metastatic cancer).
+With KEYTRUDA + chemotherapy, you have a treatment option that may help fight certain types of advanced TNBC, which is when your breast cancer has returned and cannot be removed by surgery or has spread (also known as metastatic cancer).

-A clinical trial compared women with advanced TNBC who received KEYTRUDA in combination with chemotherapy with those who received chemotherapy alone.
+A clinical trial compared women with certain types of advanced TNBC who received KEYTRUDA in combination with chemotherapy with those who received chemotherapy alone.

 Among the 847 women in this trial, 323 had tumors that tested positive for PD-L1 with a combined positive score (CPS) of 10 or more (CPS ≥10).
 Of those women, 220 received 200 mg of KEYTRUDA every 3 weeks with chemotherapy and 103 received chemotherapy alone.
 The chemotherapies used were paclitaxel, or paclitaxel protein-bound, or gemcitabine and carboplatin.